ycrc/r-novice-gapminder/_episodes/07-control-flow.md

 > (vector, list, matrix, data frame) as your for loop progresses.
 > Computers are very bad at handling this, so your calculations
 > can very quickly slow to a crawl.
 It's much better to define
-> an empty results object before hand of the appropriate dimensions.
+> an empty results object before hand of appropriate dimensions, rather
+> than initializing an empty object without dimensions.
 > So if you know the end result will be stored in a matrix like above,
 > create an empty matrix with 5 row and 5 columns, then at each iteration
 > store the results in the appropriate location.